forbearing/k8s/README.md

 The library implements various handlers to more easy manipulate k8s resources such as pods, deployments, etc, inside or outside k8s cluster.
 A program that uses the library and runs in a k8s pod meant to be inside k8s cluster.
-If you simply run [test code](./testCode) in your pc/mac or server, it meant outside k8s cluster.
+If you simply run [examples](./examples) in your pc/mac or server, it meant outside k8s cluster.
 Both of inside and outside k8s cluster is supported by the library.

 To create a handler for outside cluster just call `deployment.New(ctx, namespace, kubeconfig)`.
 To create a handler for the inside cluster just call `deployment.New(ctx, namespace, "")`.